toastbrot2000/very-simple-yt-downloader/README.md

 # yt-dlp Web GUI

-A lightweight, stateless web interface for `yt-dlp`.
+A lightweight, stateless-ish web interface for `yt-dlp`.
 Download videos as MP4 or extract audio as MP3 directly from your browser.

 ## Features